UniNE-CHYN/mmappickle/doc/source/internals.rst

 Internals
 =========

-:class:`mmapdict` files are :mod:`pickle` files, containing a dictionnary, but with a special format.
+:class:`mmapdict` files are :mod:`pickle` files, containing a dictionary, but with a special format.
 The main idea is to have a file of predictable structure, to be able to compute the offsets for the memory maps.
-Moreover, there should be a way to disable a specific key, to either replace it or to delete it without changing the offset of the file.
+Moreover, a way to disable a specific key is required, either to replace it or to delete it without changing the offsets of the file.

-For example, for the following dictionnary:
+For example, for the following dictionary:

 ::